Subscribe to get access

 Countries are finding resourceful ways to tackle food waste.
 Some countries are good and some are not so good.

-Countries around the world are coming up with creative ways to tackle the global issue of food waste, according to research conducted by kitchen specialists Magnet.
+First of all, countries around the world are coming up with creative ways to tackle the global issue of food waste.
+According to research conducted by kitchen specialists Magnet:

-In Australia, each person wastes an average 361kg of food a year – the biggest amount out of all 30 countries listed.
-Nearly 90% of all tomatoes harvested in Australia are thrown away purely based on their aesthetics and could have otherwise been used.
+In addition, Australia’s waste is astounding.
+Therefore, each person wastes about 361kg of food a year.
+That’s the biggest amount out of all 30 countries listed.
+Nearly 90% of all tomatoes harvested in Australia are thrown away.
+Consequently it’s purely based on their looks.

 Hayley Simmons, Head of Merchandising at Magnet, says of the research:

-“We can already see that those initiatives that are creative and incorporate technology in their approach are proving to be the most successful at whittling down food waste numbers.
-It shows that by being more accessible, people feel more accountable for the food that they end up throwing away.
+“We can already see that those initiatives that are creative and incorporate technology in their approach are proving to be the most successful at whittling down of food waste numbers.
+It also shows when people feel more accountable for the food, they end up throwing away.

-Something as simple as being more aware of expiry dates and resisting the urge to buy additional food when we have a fridge full is a small change that can have a massive impact.”
+Something simple like being more aware of expiry dates and resisting the urge to buy additional food when we have a fridge full.
+These are the small changes that can have a massive impact.”

-For more information on the research and to see more about what countries around the world are doing to combat food waste, visit the Magnet site here: https://www.magnet.co.uk/advice-inspiration/blog/2018/February/food-waste-around-the-world/
+Finally, for more information on the research visit the Magnet site here: https://www.magnet.co.uk/advice-inspiration/blog/2018/February/food-waste-around-the-world/